 Most of the premium WordPress themes on the market offer separate theme options section.
 Under this theme options, you can add Google Analytics tracking code and Google AdSense (or any other) advertisement code.
 GeneratePress as such does not have separate theme options section.
 It integrates theme features with the default WordPress customizer section.

 This means you have to install separate plugins for inserting any script code like Analytics or AdSense.
 This will increase number of plugins used on the site and update / maintenance time.
 In addition, free GeneratePress version offers limited theme options.
-You can’t remove the footer link which is possible with other lightweight themes like Astra.
+You can’t remove the footer link in free version which is possible with other lightweight themes like Astra.

 6. Custom Hooks (Premium)